Flagsmith/flagsmith-cli/README.md

 # Flagsmith CLI

 Manage Flagsmith from your terminal and your pipeline.
-One binary, no runtime.

 ```bash
 curl -sSL https://get.flagsmith.com | sh